Underground Railroad Commemoration Event at Broderick Park

 Construction is underway and Broderick Park is on its way to becoming another invaluable asset to our city.
 Serving as a memorial to the Underground Railroad, this extensive reconstruction will include a stage, an amphitheater, gardens and improved walkways allowing us all to enjoy our waterfront in a beautiful setting.

 Broderick Park Upcoming Events

-Buffalo Niagara Riverkeeper (BNRK) and the City of Buffalo with their consultants unveiled the final master plan that has been developed for Broderick Park.
+Buffalo Niagara Riverkeeper (BNRK) and the City of Buffalo with their consultants have developed the plan for Broderick Park.
 Over the past year the consultant team has worked diligently for Riverkeeper and the City of Buffalo, and incorporated input from the citizen-based Friends of Broderick Park and Buffalo Quarters Historical Society, and the general public, to develop a master plan for the Park that memorializes the unique local history associated with the Underground Railroad.
 See the Plan below.